-Failure and Other Life Lessons from Techstars CEO Jenny Lawton
+Failure and Other Life Lessons from Techstars COO Jenny Lawton

 By Veena McCoole

 Techstars Chief Operating Officer Jenny Lawton recently spoke at a Yale Women Innovators event where she discussed her career trajectory, emphasizing the importance of failure.
 She spoke, too, of the worldwide startup community Techstars which offers a variety of entrepreneurship initiatives, corporate collaborations and accelerator programs.

 Lawton graduated from Union College in 1985, where she was an Applied Math major.
 Her first job was as a secretary at a small consulting engineering company, where she found ways to implement more efficient and streamlined systems in the company’s operations, and made suggestions to management.
 After a negative experience as a computer network manager at another firm, she moved to a role in real-time systems at MIT.
 After that, she landed her first role in an entrepreneurial company, and relished the collaborative energy.
 “That was when I knew that I enjoyed the atmosphere of entrepreneurship,” she said.

 Lawton then launched her own information technology consulting company, Net Daemon Associates, which provided companies with systems administrators.
 “It is a high turnover role,” she said, “and in small companies the CEOs often function as systems administrators, which is an inefficient use of resources.”
 Net Daemon drew clients like MIT, Apple and OSF.
 The company began with two people, and when Lawton sold it to Sage Networks a decade later in in 1999 its multiple offices employed 55 people.
 The company went public a month later as Interliant Inc.